TheHive-Project/CortexDocs/analyzer_requirements.md

 To configure the analyzer you need to supply the URL of your local instance as a value of the `url` parameter.

+### Cybercrimetracker
+Use the [Cybercrime-tracker.net](http://cybercrime-tracker.net/) service to assess whether an IP address, URL, domain, or FQDN has a C2 (Command & Control) entry in its database.

+This analyzer comes in only one flavor.

+No configuration is required.
+It can be used out of the box.

 ### Cymon
 Checks IP addresses against [Cymon.io](https://cymon.io/).